Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Note: This is a challenge we completed back in 2016 but this post has been recently updated.

 I have received a Gousto box this month, for free, with 2 meals in.
-This was a lovely treat but obviously I wouldn’t have been able to buy this within my £100 grocery challenge or I would have had to cut back a little more.
+This was a lovely treat but obviously, I wouldn’t have been able to buy this within my £100 grocery challenge or I would have had to cut back a little more.

-I’m not saying that it is possible to feed your family for £100 every month, however, I think some months £100 is achievable as I know I’m often guilty of building up a stockpile of fresh items and frozen food that then needs using up.
+I’m not saying that it is possible to feed your family for £100 every single month, however, I think some months £100 is achievable as I know I’m often guilty of building up a stockpile of fresh items and frozen food that then needs using up.

-I have made one or two purchases that weren’t strictly necessary, and weren’t groceries, but I have included them within my total so far, because I wouldn’t have bought them without visiting Sainsburys!
+I have made one or two purchases that weren’t strictly necessary and weren’t groceries, but I have included them within my total so far because I wouldn’t have bought them without visiting Sainsbury’s!